pawurb/Locker/README.md

 * `_tokenAddress` - `[address]` address of a token

 Tokens will be returned to the address of a contract maker.

+## LockerETHPriv.sol

+LockerETHPriv is a smart contract that allows users to lock their Ethereum (ETH) for a specific period of time.
+The smart contract supports two withdrawal conditions:

+- The lockup period has expired.
+- The current ETH price is greater than or equal to a specified minimum price.

+The smart contract constructor takes in three parameters:

+* `_priceFeed`: The address of an external smart contract that provides ETH price feed.
+* `_lockForDays`: The number of days to lock the deposited ETH.
+* `_minimumPrice`: The minimum ETH price required to withdraw.

+### API

+`withdraw()` - Withdraws the deposited ETH if the withdrawal conditions are met.
+`canWithdraw() returns (bool)` - Checks if the withdrawal conditions are met.
+Returns `true` if the withdrawal conditions are met; otherwise, `false`.

 ## Price feeds